Philosophically, NonDoc Media believes healthy elections involve a responsible level of public debate.

 You can find their answers below, as well as updates on whether forums or debates are planned in the other legislative runoff elections set for Aug.
 27.

-• HD 60 (Yukon/El Reno): Have you heard of anyone proposing a forum or debate between Mike Kelley and Ron Lynch for the open House District 60 seat in the Yukon and El Reno area?
+- HD 60 (Yukon/El Reno): Have you heard of anyone proposing a forum or debate between Mike Kelley and Ron Lynch for the open House District 60 seat in the Yukon and El Reno area?
 We would love to partner with a local organization to ensure one happens.
+(After the publication of this post, Kelley emailed to say he and other candidates have been invited to speak 6 p.m.
+Thursday, Aug.
+8, at Liberty Church 450 E. Main St. in Yukon.)

-• SD 47 (OKC/Edmond): A forum hosted by the Republican Women of Oklahoma is scheduled for 6 p.m.
+- SD 47 (OKC/Edmond): A forum hosted by the Republican Women of Oklahoma is scheduled for 6 p.m.
 Monday, Aug.
 12, at the Will Rogers Gardens Exhibition Center.
-According to organizers and the candidates themselves, Jenny Schmitt has agreed to participate, but Kelly Hines has not committed.
+While Jenny Schmitt said she has agreed to participate, Kelly Hines said he will not be attending.
 The GOP nominee will face Democrat Erin Brewer in November.
 Schmitt told a NonDoc reporter she would participate in a general debate against Brewer, while Hines said he is open to the idea in theory.